-Soot accumulation in the diesel engine particulate filter -
+Soot accumulation in the diesel engine particulate filter

-If the indicator lights - you may help the filter clear itself by driving in the appropriate manner.
+If the indicator lights up - you may help the filter clear itself by driving in the appropriate manner.

-To do this, drive about 15 minutes in 4th or 5th gear (automatic gearbox: range of gears S) at a speed of at least 60 kmh and at an engine speed of around 2000 rpm.
+To do this, drive about 15 minutes in 4th or 5th gear (automatic gearbox: S gear range) at a speed of 60 km/h, with the engine running at approximately 2000 rpm.
 In this way, the pollen build up in the filter is burned.
 When cleaning is successful, the indicator turns off.

-If the indicator \blacksquare is not deactivated, bring the vehicle to a specialised workshop to repair the fault \Rightarrow page 188.
+If the lamp \clubsuit does not switch off, bring the vehicle to a specialised workshop to repair the fault \Rightarrow page 190.